 Clash of business cultures: Leadership and decision-making

 Usually, culture is at the heart of any struggle that expat workers experience.
-In the case of my friend, the collision is between a hierarchical organisational structure (typical in Belgium) and a flat, egalitarian organisational structure (typical in the Netherlands).
+In the case of my friend, the collision is between a hierarchical organizational structure (typical in Belgium) and a flat, egalitarian organizational structure (typical in the Netherlands).

 When decision-making is top-down, a superior takes all decisions autonomously and is solely responsible for the outcome.
 In Belgium my friend wasn’t asked for advice by her superiors regularly, but when she was asked for her opinion, her well-dosed critique had a good chance of persuading her superior.
 The process of decision-making in the Netherlands proved to be entirely different.
 Superiors who wish to find consensus on every single decision are very common.
 To non-Dutch (myself included) it might seem like all the debate does not lead to any decision-making and avoids taking responsibility.
 However, this is a risky and inadequate conclusion.

-What was really confusing my friend is that the behaviour of her superiors did not match with her culturally defined idea of leadership and decison-making.
+What was really confusing my friend is that the behavior of her superiors did not match with her culturally defined idea of leadership and decision-making.

-Richard D. Lewis explains the nature of Dutch leadership and listening habits of the sceptical Dutch well (source: When Cultures Collide):
+Richard D. Lewis explains the nature of Dutch leadership and listening habits of the skeptical Dutch well (source: When Cultures Collide):